 The input(s) is the data that the node processes via the node ports, and the output(s) are the resulting data.
 Each node has specific settings, which you can adjust in a configuration dialog.
 Different types are represented by different node ports.
 Only ports of the same type indicated by the same color can be connected.
 Here are some examples of ports for frequently used data types.

 A node can be in four different states.
 The node status is shown by a traffic light below each node.

-Components really are KNIME nodes that you create with a KNIME workflow.
+Components are really KNIME nodes that you create with a KNIME workflow.
 They encapsulate and abstract functionality, can have their own dialog, and can have their own sophisticated, interactive views.
-Components can be reused in your own workflows but also shared with others: via KNIME Server or KNIME Hub.
-They can also represent web pages in an analytical application deployed to others via KNIME Server.
+Components can be reused in your own workflows but also shared with others: via KNIME Community Hub.

 Metanodes allow you to organize your workflows better: you can take part of a larger workflow and collapse it into a gray box that hides that part of the workflow’s functionality.
 It also makes it easier for others to understand what your workflow does as you can structure it a bit more hierarchically.

 Jump start your analysis with the example workflows on the KNIME Community Hub.
 You can drag and drop the workflows to your local workspace, modify them according to your use case, or copy parts of them to your workflow.

 Extensions provide additional functionalities such as access to and processing of complex data types, as well as the addition of advanced machine learning algorithms.

 Integrations provide seamless access to some very cool open source projects such as Keras for deep learning, H2O for high performance machine learning, Apache Spark for big data processing, Python and R for scripting, and more.